|

 Eric is active in The Lepidopterists' Society.
 He chaired the committee on collecting and was President in 1996-97.

 Eric holds an Adjunct appointment in the Department of Entomology at Michigan State University.
-He is a research associate of The Cleveland Museum of Natural History, The Carnegie Museum of Natural History, the U.S. National Museum of Natural History, the Museum of Southwestern Biology at the University of New Mexico, and The Florida State Collection of Arthropods.
+He is a research collaborator of the U.S. National Museum of Natural History, a research associate at the Museum of Southwestern Biology at the University of New Mexico, the McGuire Center for Lepidoptera and Biodiversity at the University of Florida, and the Florida State Collection of Arthropods.
+He is the recipient of the National Park Service's Intermountain 2014 Regional Director's Award for Natural Resource Research.
 He is listed in Who's Who.

 Eric Metzler publishes regularly.
 His current research interests include Cochylini (Tortricidae) and Lepidoptera which occur in the northern Chihuahuan Desert of New Mexico.
-He is conducting started long term studies of the moths at Carlsbad Caverns National Park, White Sands National Monument, and Oliver Lee Memorial State Park in New Mexico.
+He is conducting long term studies of the moths at Carlsbad Caverns National Park and White Sands National Monument in New Mexico.

 He and his wife, Patricia, have one son, Meredith.
 Eric lives in Alamogordo, New Mexico.